Skip to main content Skip to secondary navigation

 About the Project

-Portraits of the Pandemic was produced and edited by a small team of Stanford Journalists during the summer and fall of 2020.
+Portraits of the Pandemic was produced and edited by a small team of Stanford journalists during the summer and fall of 2020.
 Learn more about our research and process.

 Our Team